johnandersen777/nahdig/README.md

         identified: true
         links:
           - Deception is the devils only ability, The devils only tool in creating division, division is the basis for seeing ourselves as anything other than what we are, One.
-      - name: "Lack if forgiveness"
+      - name: "Lack of forgiveness"
         identified: true
         links:
           - Sounds like you're, letting go...